dragon7-fc/misc/algorithm/LeetCode/README.md

         return True
 ```
-* [[Hard] 1585.
-Check If String Is Transformable With Substring Sort Operations](%5BHard%5D%201585.%20Check%20If%20String%20Is%20Transformable%20With%20Substring%20Sort%20Operations.md)
+* [Hard] 1585.
+Check If String Is Transformable With Substring Sort Operations

 ## Depth-first Search <a name="dfs"></a>